Planning a visit to Ethiopia?

 Cities in Ethiopia

-The five major cities in Ethiopia are:
+The four major Ethiopian cities are:

 Dire Dawa has an International Airport the other cities are serviced by domestic carriers.